All Episodes

 Do you understand?

-And by the way, I was really glad that the first lady and that Ivanka, and we'll get into this later with Lara Trump on the program today, didn't cover themselves.
+And by the way, I was really glad that the First Lady and that Ivanka, and we'll get into this later with Lara Trump on the program today, didn't cover themselves.

-They dress like they always dress.
+They dressed like they always dress.

 And we have all of these issues involving Hillary Clinton.